-Canadians love shrimp so much that they import US$700 million worth of the seafood every year, with the majority of it coming from countries like China, Vietnam, Thailand, and India.
+Canadians love shrimp so much that they import US$700 million worth of them every year, with the majority of them coming from countries like China, Vietnam, Thailand, and India.
 Food experts are concerned that this might end up as a health issue very soon since many of these shrimp imports come with bacteria that are highly resistant to antibiotics.

 Infected with superbugs

 In Canada, the Canadian Food Inspection Agency (CFIA) has banned the use of antibiotics in shrimp farming.
 However, the rule does not apply to imports.
-To test the level of superbugs in shrimp, reporters at CBC bought 51 frozen imported shrimp products and sent them for testing.
+To test the level of superbugs in them, reporters at CBC bought 51 frozen imported products and sent them for testing.

 Subscribe to our Newsletter!